 - A. Provide all software and hardware required to operationally program, control, maintain, balance, diagnose and replace any and all components installed.
 Include licensing information and serial numbers as well as installation compact discs. - B. Furnish final control programs and algorithms for all primary systems and representative samples of terminal equipment.
 All applications are to be written as self-documenting and shall include at a minimum or as comments in the code: - 1.
 The originating author and the author of each revision. - 2.
 The originating date and the date of each revision. - 3.
 The building name. - 4.
 The system name. - 5.
 A description of the process. - 6.
 Any calls to other processes in the same controller and or applications running at the supervisory level or in another controller. - 7.
 All hardware inputs in list form. - 8.
 All hardware outputs in list form. - 9.
 All network inputs in list form. - 10.
-All network outputs in list form. - C. For projects that are renovations of existing systems and affect a portion of the building controls, the controls contractor shall furnish submittal shop drawings of project work that are consistent with existing drawings including compatible page numbers, a revised table of contents and revised schedules. - D. Operations and Maintenance (O&M) Manuals shall include a flash drive and uploaded to e-Builder with complete Controls Drawings in editable Adobe PDF and Microsoft Visio format. - E. All software and hardware required to install, operate and maintain all components of the installed system shall be turned over to the Owner including, but not limited to, all operating discs, recovery discs, and system backup discs.
+All network outputs in list form. - 11.
+Add a sequence of operations narrative to all new pieces of equipment in the BMS controls systems. - C. For projects that are renovations of existing systems and affect a portion of the building controls, the controls contractor shall furnish submittal shop drawings of project work that are consistent with existing drawings including compatible page numbers, a revised table of contents and revised schedules. - D. Operations and Maintenance (O&M) Manuals shall include a flash drive and uploaded to Williams College PMIS with complete Controls Drawings in editable Adobe PDF and Microsoft Visio format. - E. All software and hardware required to install, operate and maintain all components of the installed system shall be turned over to the Owner including, but not limited to, all operating discs, recovery discs, and system backup discs.